Survival Guides: Basic Survival Skills

 Many survival books focus on wilderness survival, but Bob Arnot takes a different approach—this book is all about disaster preparedness for urban environments.

-You may probably more likely face a tornado, earthquake, pandemic, or more power outages than get lost in the wild.
+You are probably more likely to experience a tornado, earthquake, pandemic, or more power outages than to get lost in the wild.

 This survival guide teaches practical strategies for keeping your home and family safe, from food storage to self-defense.